-I will look forward to answering any questions at the meeting.
+I will look forward to answering any questions you may have at the meeting.

-Attachments: None.
+A motion to re-appoint Mr. Patrick O'Donnell to a second two year term as the Graham County Private Sector Representative on the Executive Board

 Action Requested: ☐ Information Only

-A motion to recommend the re-appointment of Mr. Patrick O'Donnell to a second two year term as the Graham County Private Sector Representative on the Executive Board
+Attachments: None.